skuttleman/defacto/README.md

 ### Events

-`event` - message sent through `defacto` via a `command` (or `defacto.core/emit!` for convenience).
+`event` - a message "emitted" through `defacto` via dispatching a `command` (or `defacto.core/emit!` for convenience).
 It should be a vector with a keyword in first position.
-Prefer qualified keywords which are past-tense _verbs_.
+Prefer qualified keywords which are _past-tense verbs_.

 `event-type` - (aka `type`) is the keyword in first position of an `event` vector.